Defining messages and handlers

 ...

-You can add multiple events at once:
+You can add multiple events in one call:

 Query handlers